-- If you are taking the degree full-time, you should select two first semester courses and/or two second semester courses.
-Courses denoted with an F'-suffix are first semester courses and those with an S'-suffix are second semester courses.
+- If you are doing a full-time programme, pay attention to the semester in which your preferred courses are offered.
+You should select two first semester courses and two second semester courses.
+Courses denoted with an 'F'-suffix are first semester courses and those with an 'S'-suffix are second semester courses.

-- Some courses run throughout the year and effectively amount to a double course.
-These are identified by a W'-suffix.
+- Some courses are whole-year courses and run throughout the year.
+These courses effectively amount to a double course, and are identified by a 'W'-suffix.

 - Finally, while every effort is made to avoid any timetable clash between all the courses on offer, this is on occasion impossible.
 We will however ensure that there are no timetable clashes for compulsory courses within a specialisation.